Rob Batty’s research area is intellectual property law, and within that field his primary research interest is trade mark law.

 Rob Batty joined the Law Faculty in July 2017 as a senior lecturer and has been a legal academic since 2010.

 Rob's main research interest is trade mark law.
 His published research has focused on crucial and fundamental issues of trade mark law.
-In particular, his work has drawn attention to the role of “use”, which underlies nearly all trade mark legal doctrine, and the interface between the operation registration system and the protection of unregistered trade marks via the law of passing off.
+In particular, his work has drawn attention to the role of “use”, which underlies nearly all trade mark legal doctrine, and the interface between the operation of the registration system and the protection of unregistered trade marks via the law of passing off.

 These issues have a significant impact on New Zealand’s trade mark system, and those of New Zealand’s major trading partners (particularly Australia).